ncsu-geoforall-lab/open-science-course/topics/paper.rst

 identify what may prevent others from reusing methods and code presented in the paper.
 Consider how that may work in the future and consider also different potential audiences.

+As you have surely noticed, there are no instructions here on how to reproduce the above paper.
+The paper itself gives instructions on how to do that.
+Hint: Don't read the whole paper, but look for the tools you know from the course or any reproducibility-related information you would expect based on what you learned.